octopress/multilingual/README.md

 $ octopress translate _posts/2015-02-02-english-post.md _posts/2015-02-02-deutsch-post.md _posts/2015-02-02-espanol-post.md
 ```

 This will add `translation_id: fcdbc7e82b45346d67cced3523a2f236` to the YAML front-matter of each of these posts.
+There's nothing special about this key except that it is unique.
+If you want to write your own you can, it'll work just fine.

-Now you can use the `translations` or `translation_list` tags to list links to translated posts or pages.
+When you have posts or pages with a `translation_id` you can use the `translations` or `translation_list` tags to list links to translated posts or pages.
 For example:

 ```
+{% translations page %} # On a page/post layout
-{% translations post %}
+{% translations post %} # In a post loop

 # Which outputs:
 <a class='translation-link lang-de' href='/de/2015/02/02/deutsch-post'>Deutsch</a>, <a class='translation-link lang-es' href='/es/2015/02/02/espanol-post'>Español</a>